 Basic skills and knowledge of the court’s function and the duties of a clerk.
 Demonstrated skills and knowledge should include a working knowledge of the following: personal computers, excel and Microsoft Office word processing; bookkeeping and accounting; principles of file and records maintenance.
-Knowledge of laws and rules that affect court file and records maintenance; the documents and forms filed with the court; and the deadlines for filing court documents.
+Knowledge of laws and rules that affect court file and records maintenance preferred.

 Education and Experience: High School diploma, GED or HiSET.
 Experience with the Montana court system is preferred.
-Demonstrated skills on personal computers, preferably FullCourt Enterprise.
-Must also attend workshops held for clerks of court.
+Demonstrated skills on personal computers, preferably FullCourt Version 6.

 This position is responsible for maintaining the records of the court and performing the duties prescribed by the judge and by law.
 The position is accountable for carrying out standardized practices and procedures by applying established criteria to problems, questions, or situations.
 Work requires the interpretation and application of well-defined administrative rules, regulations and policies to recurring operations.
 Actions and services provided have a direct impact on the integrity of the County as a whole.